Visit New York in 5 days

 Grand Central Terminal

 Grand Central Terminal in Manhattan is another must-see on your trip.
 Why?
 Because it's not just a train station – it's a true little museum!
 Its architecture is already amazing, with a hall with magnificent bay windows and a ceiling representing the starry sky.
 But you should also see its four-faced clock and its basement.
-There you will find an amazing market with many shops and restaurants.
+There you will find an amazing market with many shops and restaurants 👍

-The station is open daily from 5:30 a.m. to 2 a.m., and is free to visit.
+The station is open daily from 5:30 a.m. to 2 a.m., and can be visited freely.

-Address: 89 East 42nd Street
+Address: 89 East 42nd Street.

 Then, you'll find other great shops near Times Square.
 Don't hesitate to go and have a look at them, especially "M&M's".